NOTE! This post covers the current Hudi design (April 2024) based on the v5 spec.

 Data files are organized into partitions and file groups where any given primary key maps onto one file group.
 I mostly ignore partitions in this post to keep things as simple as I can as the scope is the consistency model.

-The file group is identified by its file id, and a file slice is identified by:
+The file group is identified by its file id, and a base file is identified by:

-The filename of a file slice is in the format: [file_id]_[write_token]_[timestamp].[file_extension]
+The filename of a base file is in the format: [file_id]_[write_token]_[timestamp].[file_extension]

 I will ignore file write retries for now so I will often refer to a file slice in the format [file_id=N, ts=M].

-Hudi commit operations never overwrite data files in file groups, they can only add new ones.
-It is the job of the table services such as cleaning, compaction, and clustering to delete files.
+Hudi commit operations never overwrite or delete data files in file groups, they can only add new ones.
+It is the job of the table services such as cleaning to physically delete files.

 Timeline and file groups together